 Duration: approximately minutes

-In this webinar, speakers will highlight findings from recent work on estimating HIV prevalence and maternal hepatitis C prevalence in rural areas across the U.S. Speakers will also discuss findings from a qualitative study on the challenges and promising practices in addressing HIV and hepatitis C outbreaks in rural areas.
-Presenters for this webinar include Katherine Ahrens and Amanda Burgess from the Maine Rural Health Research Center.
+In this webinar, speakers highlighted findings from recent work on estimating HIV prevalence and maternal hepatitis C prevalence in rural areas across the U.S. Speakers also discussed findings from a qualitative study on the challenges and promising practices in addressing HIV and hepatitis C outbreaks in rural areas.
+Presenters for this webinar included Katherine Ahrens and Amanda Burgess from the Maine Rural Health Research Center.

 Katherine Ahrens, PhD, MPH